nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 3. Graphical User Interface (GUI): A system of interactive visual components for computer software.
 4. Long date: Date in the format YYYY-MM-DD HHMM.
 5. Short date: Date in the format YYYY-MM-DD.
-6. Overload: When the sum of effort for all tasks allocated to a particular day exceeds the preferred daily effort level.